mmattel/Raspberry-Pi-Setup/home_assistant/zwavejs2mqtt.md

 To get your `serial/by-id` value, connect the device run: `ls -l /dev/serial/by-id` and see the output.

+Note that if you get `No such file or directory` but there is an output when using `by-path` instead of `by-id`, check with `dmesg -wH` if you get a response from connecting the device.
+If that works, you may have run into a [debian bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1035094).
+To solve this issue, make a copy of the original file `/lib/udev/rules.d/60-serial.rules` and create a new one using the content of the solution referenced in the bug report.
+Finally reboot and `ls -l /dev/serial/by-id` should run fine.

 Use the directory `/home/<your-user>/docker` as base for the volume.

 ```